AndrewKhassapov/connect-iq/README.md

 4.8.
 Select Debugger > Monkey C. Then select your test watch. eg. Venu 3.

 4.9.
 Congratulations!
-You have created and tested your watch-face!🎆
+You have created and tested your watch-face!🎆[^3]

 ### 5. Next steps: Developing your first watch-face 💻